The Moment That Presaged a Maine Senator’s Downfall

 “After she left,” Orlov says, “the general takeaway was that she was not able or willing to acknowledge our demands.
 She wasn’t listening to us, hearing us.”

 “It made me angry that someone in a position of responsibility wasn’t aware of [the U.S. presence in Laos],” says Carson, now 72, a state senator from Harpswell and a former longtime executive director of the Natural Resources Council of Maine.
 “She was poorly advised and ill-informed.”
+Be prepared for anything with these.

 “She couldn’t imagine the president lying,” he says.
 “These days, that seems anachronistic, but at the time, I found her performance a bit pitiful, to be honest, and quite touching.
 But also awful, because horrible things were happening — this acquiescence to policy that was disastrous, horrible, unspeakable.”